TeamArcades/.github/profile/README.md

-# This Team is Closed until further notice
+# This Team is Closed until further notice.

 ---
 <p align="center">Developing with ❤</p>